-A database is a collection of information that is organized so that it can easily be accessed, managed, and updated.
-In one view, databases can be classified according to types of content: bibliographic, full-text, numeric, and images.
+A database is a collection of information that is organized so that it can be easily accessed, managed and updated.
+Computer databases typically contain aggregations of data records or files, containing information about sales transactions or interactions with specific customers.

 In a relational database, digital information about a specific customer is organized into rows, columns and tables which are indexed to make it easier to find relevant information through SQL or NoSQL queries.
 In contrast, a graph database uses nodes and edges to define relationships between data entries and queries require a special semantic search syntax.
 As of this writing, SPARQL is the only semantic query language that is approved by the World Wide Web Consortium (W3C).Content Continues Below

 Typically, the database manager provides users with the ability to control read/write access, specify report generation and analyze usage.
 Some databases offer ACID (atomicity, consistency, isolation and durability) compliance to guarantee that data is consistent and that transactions are complete.